olivierduron/Anaplasma_sloth_infections/R_command_lines_and_scripts.md

 X-squared = 3.3261, df = 1, p-value = 0.06819
 ```

-## Step 3.
-Test whether _Anaplasma_ infection prevalence is influenced in Bradypus tridactylus (Bt) by sex, age, season, ticks and blood parasites
+## Step 4.
+Test whether _Anaplasma_ infection prevalence is influenced in _Bradypus tridactylus_ (Bt) by sex, age, season, ticks and blood parasites
 Create a subset `data_Bt` containing only records for _Bradypus tridactylus_ (Bt):

 ```